awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 When you create an account in your organization, AWS Organizations automatically creates a root user and an IAM role named `OrganizationAccountAccessRole` for the account\.
 However, AWS Organizations doesn't create any IAM users, groups, or other roles\.
 To access the accounts in your organization, you must use one of the following methods:
 + The account has a root user that you can use to sign in\.
 We recommend that you use the root user only to create IAM users, groups, and roles and then always sign in with one of those\.
 See [Accessing a Member Account as the Root User](#orgs_manage_accounts_access-as-root)\.
-+ If you create an account in your organization, you can access the account by using the preconfigured `OrganizationAccountAccessRole` role that exists in all new accounts that are created this way\.
++ If you create an account in your organization, you can access the account by using the preconfigured role named `OrganizationAccountAccessRole` that exists in all new accounts that are created this way\.
 See [Accessing a Member Account That Has a Master Account Access Role](#orgs_manage_accounts_access-cross-account-role)\.
 + If you invite an existing account to join your organization and the account accepts the invitation, you can then create an IAM role that allows the master account to access the invited account\.
 This is similar to the role automatically added to an account that is created with AWS Organizations\.
 To create this role, see [Creating the OrganizationAccountAccessRole in an Invited Member Account](#orgs_manage_accounts_create-cross-account-role)\.
 After you create the role, you can access it using the steps in [Accessing a Member Account That Has a Master Account Access Role](#orgs_manage_accounts_access-cross-account-role)\.

 **Minimum permissions**